-The Respondent referred to the binder provided (R2) containing background information and analyses of comparable properties to be used throughout the series of hearings.
-The binder included a presentation on the City's Multi-Residential Assessment Income Model (R2, pg 5).
+The Respondent referred to a binder provided (R2), containing background information and analyses of comparable properties to be used throughout the series of hearings.
+The binder included a presentation on the City's Multi-Residential Assessment Income Model (R2, pg5).
 This model incorporates an equation for the calculation of a Market Value Assessment (MVA), using the following process: